Settings - Target Folder

 You can also use a folder on the users PC such as C:\Tracking System\.

-Note that some administrators have the local hard drive locked so you can't
+Note that some administrators have the local hard drive permissions "locked" so you can't

 create folders on the root of the drive.